regionostergotland/openehr_definitions/README.md

 To be determined (TBD) later: shall chosen language (e.g. sw for swedish) be included in OPT file names of ADL1.4-based files?

-A possible template timeline for ADL2 based files
+A possible template timeline example  for ADL2 based files
-* ...
+* ...TBD...

 # Tentative naming conventions for the /query directory
 TBD